Anthony Kumpen: Personal life

 Kumpen is the son of Paul Kumpen, a former race pilot, Belgian Rallycross Champion 1987 with Porsche 911 BiTurbo 4x4, director of the building company Kumpen, president of VOKA Limburg, and founder of PK Carsport.
 Paul Kumpen owned 50% of the shares of Ridley Bikes, and Anthony worked as a commercial director for the company, which became the largest bike manufacturer in Belgium.
 Anthony stayed on at the company after his father sold his share in 2013.

 Kumpen lives in Hasselt and is married to Griet Vanhees.
-They have one child, a son named Henri-Constant.
-Kumpen has a daughter, Laura, and a stepson, Thibeau, from his and his wife's previous relationships.
-He is the first cousin of Sophie Kumpen, the mother of the two-time F1 World Champion and 35 time race winner Max Verstappen.
+They have a son.
+Kumpen has a daughter and a stepson, from his and his wife's previous relationships.
+He is the first cousin of Sophie Kumpen, the mother of four-time F1 World Champion Max Verstappen.

 In 2010, Kumpen participated in Sterren op de Dansvloer (the Belgian version of Dancing with the Stars) on vtm.
 He was voted out of the show in the third episode and finished as 8th out of 10 contestants.